Ethan0Li/Phasor-Complex-Calculator/README.md

 This should contain:
 a working converter of Phasor to complex and complex to Phasor.
-Calculator that considers both phasor and complex inputs and is able to perform basics operations (add, sub, mul, div) on those values and return the value in phasor or complex depending on the inputs.
+Calculator that considers both phasor and complex inputs and is able to perform basics operations (add, sub, mul, div) on those values and return the value in complex form.